-- (CC), then all margins would deemed to have been collected and penalty for short / non-collection of margin including other margins shall not arise. - 39.1.5 If client fails to make pay-in by T+2 working days and TM / CM do not collect other margins from the client by T+2 working days, the same shall also result in levy of penalty as applicable. - 39.1.6 As prescribed in clause 7 of SEBI circular MRD/DoP/SE/Cir-07/2005 dated February 23, 2005, the TM/CM shall be exempted from collecting upfront margins from the institutional investors carrying out business transactions and in cases where early pay-in of securities is made by the clients. - 39.1.7 If the TM/CM had collected adequate initial margins from the client to cover the potential losses over time till pay-in, he need not collect MTM from the client. - 39.1.8 As like in derivatives segments, the TMs/CMs shall report to the Stock Exchange on T+5 day the actual short-collection/ non-collection of all margins from clients. - 39.2 It is reiterated that CC shall continue to collect upfront VaR plus ELM and other margins from TM / CM as applicable from time to time. - 39.3 Penalty structure for short-collection/non-collection of margins and false/incorrect reporting of margin collection from the clients by TMs/CMs: - 39.3.1 For short-collection / non-collection of client margins, the Stock Exchanges shall take the disciplinary action as per the framework specified in SEBI Circular CIR/DNPD/7/2011 dated August 10, 2011. - 39.3.2 If TM / CM collects minimum 20% upfront margin in lieu of VaR and ELM from the client, then penalty for short-collection / non-collection of margin shall not be applicable. - 39.3.3 For false/incorrect reporting of margin collection from the clients by TMs/CMs, the Stock Exchanges shall take disciplinary action as per the framework CIR/HO/MIRSD/DOP/CIR/P/2019/88 dated August 01, 2019.
+- 40.1.3.
+If pay-in (both funds and securities) is made by settlement day, the other margins would deemed to have been collected and penalty for short / non collection of other margins shall not arise. - 40.1.4.
+If Early Pay-In of securities has been made to the Clearing Corporation (CC), then all margins would deemed to have been collected and penalty for short / non-collection of margin including other margins shall not arise. - 40.1.5.
+If client fails to make pay-in by settlement day and TM / CM do not collect other margins from the client by settlement day, the same shall also result in levy of penalty as applicable. - 40.1.6.
+As prescribed in clause 7 of SEBI circular MRD/DoP/SE/Cir-07/2005 dated February 23, 2005, the TM/CM shall be exempted from collecting upfront margins from the institutional investors carrying out business transactions and in cases where early pay-in of securities is made by the clients. - 40.1.7.
+If the TM/CM had collected adequate initial margins from the client to cover the potential losses over time till pay-in, he need not collect MTM from the client. - 40.1.8.
+As like in derivatives segments, the TMs/CMs shall report to the Stock Exchange on T+5 day the actual short-collection/ non-collection of all margins from clients. - 40.2.
+It is reiterated that CC shall continue to collect upfront VaR plus ELM and other margins from TM / CM as applicable from time to time. - 40.3.
+Penalty structure for short-collection/non-collection of margins and false/incorrect reporting of margin collection from the clients by TMs/CMs: - 40.3.1.
+For short-collection / non-collection of client margins, the Stock Exchanges shall take the disciplinary action as per the framework specified in SEBI Circular CIR/DNPD/7/2011 dated August 10, 2011.

+- 40.3.2.
+If TM / CM collects minimum 20% upfront margin in lieu of VaR and ELM from the client, then penalty for short-collection / non-collection of margin shall not be applicable. - 40.3.3.
+For false/incorrect reporting of margin collection from the clients by TMs/CMs, the Stock Exchanges shall take disciplinary action as per the framework CIR/HO/MIRSD/DOP/CIR/P/2019/88 dated August 01, 2019.

-40. Framework to Enable Verification of Upfront Collection of Margins from Clients in Cash and Derivatives segments52
+41. Framework to Enable Verification of Upfront Collection of Margins from Clients in Cash and Derivatives segments55

-- 40.1 With an objective to enable uniform verification of upfront collection of margins from clients by TM/ CM and levy of penalty across segments, it has been decided that the Stock Exchanges/ Clearing Corporations shall adopt the framework specified in paras 40.2 to 40.5 below, for the purpose of 'Mechanism for regular monitoring of and penalty for short collection/ non-collection of margins from clients' in Cash and Derivatives segments. - 40.2 Clearing Corporations shall send minimum four snapshots of client wise margin requirement to TMs/CMs for them to know the intraday margin requirement per client in each segment.
+- 41.1.
+With an objective to enable uniform verification of upfront collection of margins from clients by TM/ CM and levy of penalty across segments, it has been decided that the Stock Exchanges/ Clearing Corporations shall adopt the framework specified in paras 41.2 to 41.5 below, for the purpose of 'Mechanism for regular monitoring of and penalty for short collection/ noncollection of margins from clients' in Cash and Derivatives segments. - 41.2.
+Clearing Corporations shall send minimum four snapshots of client wise margin requirement to TMs/CMs for them to know the intraday margin requirement per client in each segment.
 The number of times snapshots need to be sent in a day may be decided by the respective Clearing Corporation depending on market timings subject to a minimum of four snapshots in a day.
 The snapshots would be randomly taken in pre-defined time windows.